 I shared this recipe over on Rubies and Radishes, so follow this link to get the AIP friendly recipe for these holiday favorites!

-As a bonus, this recipe is included in the free ebook, Paleo Cookie Exchange, that I created with Flabs to Fitness & Barefoot Provisions.
+As a bonus, this recipe is included in the free ebook, Paleo Cookie Exchange.
 The Paleo Cookie Exchange has 50 pages of recipes for grain free and dairy free (many are also nut free and egg free) holiday treats and drinks to indulge in.
-This means the recipes in this ebook will make you feel like Cindy Lou Who, and won’t turn you into the stinky, old Grinch.
+This means the recipes in this ebook will make you feel like Cindy Lou Who, and won't turn you into the stinky, old Grinch.
 Download your free copy below.